Olivier Panis: Formula One

 1998 would prove to be a difficult season for Panis.
 He failed to score a single point for the Prost team, primarily due to a poor quality car.
 However, his full potential was restricted by the pins which remained in his legs, a legacy of the surgery following his crash in 1997.
 The highlight of the season was a ninth-place finish in Australia, although he also ran strongly at the 1998 Canadian Grand Prix until car failure intervened.
 An indicator of the team's problems in 1998 was the solitary point scored by Panis' team-mate Jarno Trulli at Spa-Francorchamps.

 The following year saw an improvement for the partnership.
 A stronger car, and unusual circumstances, saw an irregular return to form for the Frenchman.
 After a troubled race he still claimed 6th in Brazil, a feat he repeated at Hockenheim.
 He began to qualify much more strongly, with a third place in France, fifth at the Nurburgring, and sixth at Suzuka, where he spent the first stages of the race in third.
 Despite the signs of a return to form in 1999, strategical errors and misfortune restricted his points tally.
 Irrespective of the improvements, Panis ended his relationship with the Prost team.

 Panis was a consideration to drive for Williams, a team that was in a state of flux at the time, but turned it down to test for McLaren.
 This helped showcase Panis to other top teams in F1, where he would regularly match the testing times of regular drivers David Coulthard and double World Champion Mika Häkkinen.
+He was rumoured to replace David Coulthard for the 2000 Spanish Grand Prix after his plane crash, however Coulthard was cleared to race.
 Due to this he landed a drive with BAR for 2001.
 BAR wasn't the top team he had hoped, and he finished in 14th place during both of the years he was there, scoring a total of 8 points.
 His highest finish for BAR was in Brazil with fourth position.
 He had been fourth at his debut race for the team in Australia but was penalised for a yellow flag infringement which added twenty five seconds to his race time and put him seventh, and enabled Kimi Räikkönen to score a debut point.